sdouglas/biomod/abstracts/index.md

 **Team:** Team Sendai<br>
 **Title:** If it ain't got that twist - Size-controllable Linear Homomultimer<br>
 **Abstract:**  In nature, various biological functions are realized by multimeric proteins.
 In most cases, these proteins have intrinsic curvature and the number of monomers are determined by their circular assembly.
 However, controlling the number of linear assembly is difficult without additional capping mechanisms.
 Here, we propose a novel mechanism to control the linear assembly by using a rotating shaft as a vernier.
 We designed a DNA origami monomer consisting of a cylinder and a twisted shaft, where the shaft can rotate inside the cylinder.
 Since the shaft is slightly twisted, there is a phase shift between stacking surfaces on its both ends.
 As the monomers stack, the phase shift accumulates on the shaft.
 When the accumulated twist reaches the limit on the cylinder, the stacking is inhibited.
 Our design enables us to make size-controllable DNA origami complexes, which provide various possibilities for nanotechnology.

 **Team:** Ochadai<br>
-**Title:** UV-cut <br>
-**Abstract:** Gold nanoparticles have a wide range of applications due to their optical and electronics properties.
-In our project, we focused on the interaction of these particles with light of a specific wavelength, and designed an optical filter that cuts ultraviolet rays.
-To create an interference pattern with the particles, we attached them onto a rectangular DNA origami designed by Rothemund et al. We modified the design slightly so that when an additional DNA strand is added, these numerous origami bind together, forming a planar sheet.
-The pattern of gold nanoparticules on the sheet cuts UV while transmitting other wavelengths, and may be a novel transparent UV cut material.
-For future applications, we propose an eye drop that prevents diseases cased by excess exposure to sunlight.
-By forming this sheet on our eye, we can protect the entirety of it, not only our pupil as previously developed UV-cut contact lenses do.

-**Team:** Ochadai<br>
 **Title:** DNA based UV-cut sheet<br>